Zero weights and statistical power

 I hope this helps,

-Updated by Eric Emerson about 3 years ago
+Updated by Eric Emerson over 3 years ago

 Many thanks for this.
 I am aware of the purposive oversampling of specified minority ethic groups.
 However, the main issue appears to be the increasing proportion of extra 5 minute respondents being given zero weights (presumably as they live in a household where there is no person who has been enumerated at every wave up to wave w).
 Hence, the reduction in the proportion of the weighted to unweighted extra 5 min sample over waves (0.92 in W1, 0.81 in W3, 0.72 in W5, 0.27 in W7).
 So, although the oversampling strategy has remained constant across waves the weighted sample size has systematically dropped (7418 in W1, 4549 in W3, 3599 in W5, 2711 in W7).
 This is my major concern as, given the procedure for allocating zero weights we can assume continuing decreases in future waves.
 Given that some of the variables include important but relatively rare events (being assaulted in specific settings) a sample size of 2711 is rather small.
 By W9 it could well be unusable.
 I am aware that we can proceeded without using the weights, but this always seems a less desirable course of action.

 Updated by Olena Kaminska almost 5 years ago